Pros & Cons of Joining Greek Life

 What Is Greek Life in College?

 Students who are interested in becoming members must apply and then go through an initiation process.
-Once accepted, they will live with their sorority or fraternity, usually in a house on campus, and participate in activities like sports, dances, parties, and community service opportunities.
+Once accepted, they may live with their sorority or fraternity, usually in a house on campus, and participate in activities like sports, dances, parties, and community service opportunities.

 Many students only know about sororities and fraternities from pop culture references like “Revenge of the Nerds,” “Animal House,” “Legally Blonde,” and “Old School,” which depict a perennial party.
+While there is some truth to that stereotype — and fraternities have come under fire for their alcohol use and hazing rituals — Greek life can be much more meaningful and beneficial than these portrayals.

-💡 Quick Tip: SoFi offers low fixed- or variable-interest rates.
+💡 Quick Tip: SoFi offers competitives fixed- or variable-interest rates.
 So you can get a private student loan that fits your budget.

 Upsides of Greek Life